wikindx/wikindx/release/README.txt

 If the correction is very fast (a few tens of minutes) you can keep the same version number because no one will have had the opportunity to install from SVN.
-In this case, replace step III.4 by a merge of the trunk to tags/X.Y.Z and fix the revision number of step III.6.

 If the correction takes too long then it is necessary to abandon the publication of the current release, to increment the version number and to make a new complete release.
-In the SVN history replace the Release Date of this version with the mention "unreleased" and destroy its SVN tag.
+In the SVN history replace the Release Date of this version with the mention "unreleased".
 To have absolute safety of the published code you should only use this method.

 IV.
 Public Release

+*.
+In case you need to release and old version, use svn checkout xxx before switching on the last commit of this release.
+Don't forget to switch again to HEAD after the release!

 1. cd in the release directory and execute the packaging script make.php from the CLI.
 Answer questions from the script (version=X.Y.Z and